ByteBrigand/monitor-mode-wifi-samsung-galaxy-s7/README.md

-After flashing LOS 16 and Magisk, add Kali NetHunter as Magisk Module.
+Follow this guide to flash LineageOS 16, Magisk and Kali NetHunter: https://xdaforums.com/t/guide-herolte-installing-kali-nethunter-on-samsung-s7-los-16.4757800/

 Build this module and add to Magisk.

 Use as: